 - Episode three of The Black Tapes podcast is about the Unsound.
 It's supposed to be the sound of an Archdemon beckoning the listener to invite it into their world, and anyone who listens to it is supposed to die within a year.

-- Brennus: The story arc Shrouded In Dread was all about the New Lenston heroes fightin a villain calling herself Hastur (she named herself after the literary character), whose power caused anyone who saw her face to go violently insane, undergo really nasty Body Horror, and eventually die painfully.
+- Brennus: The story arc Shrouded in Dread is all about the New Lenston heroes fighting a villain calling herself Hastur (she named herself after the literary character), whose power causes anyone who sees her face to go violently insane, undergo really nasty Body Horror, and eventually die painfully.
 They manage to fight her anyway with some high-tech goggles, but not before she causes a lot of death and destruction.
-It was on of the darkest story lines in a story that's not exactly all that optimistic to begin with.
+It's one of the darkest story lines in a story that's not exactly all that optimistic to begin with.

 - Orion's Arm:

 - Neuro-fractal patterns can induce all sorts of reactions from calmness to nausea.
 In some places fractals that promote immune health are used to prevent populations from getting sick.

 - Thus providing (cold) comfort to fans of Langford and his basilisks.
 In fact, Orion's Arm also features the Medusa Fractal.
 A hypothetical mathematical figure which... sets up a feedback loop in the brain... sending them into a permanent catatonic state.
 It is also sometimes referred to as a "flatline fractal" or (after the Julia set it is said to resemble) "the brain-eating basilisk".

 - The SCP Foundation has so many that it has its own page.

 - In H-M Brown's Shell, using some type of filtration method like a peep hole or a television to see the Eldritch Abomination, will still lead you to madness.